 - Developing Practice in Fashion Communication

-- Developing Practice in Fashion Communication 2
+- Innovative Practice in Fashion Communication.

 - International Exchange

-- Professional Practice
+- Professional Practice (International).

-- Preparation for Extended Study in Fashion Communication
+- Contextualising Practice in Fashion Communication

-- Extended Study in Fashion Communication
+- Self-Directed Study in Fashion Communication.

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved, we will inform you.